stuckonretro/CRTPi-Project/README.md

     Install Retropie and configure your desired content Download the CRTPi-Project.zip into your root folder (cd /) with the command "sudo wget https://github.com/crtpi/CRTPi-Project/raw/master/CRTPi-Project.zip"
-    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-Project.zip" Remove the zip with the command "sudo rm CRTPi-Project.zip" Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Put SD card in PC and edit /boot/config.txt to uncomment the appropriate block for your GPIO device AND comment out all other device blocks
+    Unzip and overwrite files with the command "sudo unzip -o -q CRTPi-Project.zip"\
+    Return read/write permissions to those files with the command "sudo chmod a+rw -R /opt/retropie/configs/" Remove the zip with the command "sudo rm CRTPi-Project.zip" Power off the Pi with the command "sudo poweroff" and remove power once the green light stops blinking Put SD card in PC and edit /boot/config.txt to uncomment the appropriate block for your GPIO device AND comment out all other device blocks